eigerco/move-mutation-tools/move-spec-test/README.md

-# Move Specification Test tool
+# Move Specification Test Tool

 ## Summary

-This tool is used to test the quality of the Move specifications.
+The `move-spec-test` tool is used to test the quality of the Move specifications.

 ## Overview